 I’m not a naturally flexible person but you don’t have to be, not physically at least!
-I remember that first class, downward dog didn’t seem anything like a relaxing pose to me with my locked shoulders and screaming hamstrings and then there was the small matter of breathing!
+I remember that first class, downward dog didn’t seem anything like a relaxing pose to me with my hunched shoulders and screaming hamstrings and then there was the small matter of breathing!
 But nothing need stay the same, we all have the power in us to make small changes and it’s true that with a little bit of practice, you will start to notice positive changes to body and mind.

 In those first yoga classes, I was unaware of the philosophy of yoga or of the intricacies of its therapeutic benefits.
 And the beauty is that I didn’t need to understand any of that, the evidence was in how I felt.
 My breath would be become longer and deeper, my body would feel more open and strong, my negative mental chatter would quieten, my anxiety levels would drop, and gradually, the feeling of the world’s weight on my shoulders would almost completely dissipate by the end of a class.
 Sometimes I would cry and sometimes I would laugh, sometimes I would let go and other times I would find strength.
 Gradually a pattern was emerging that these practices were healing for me, both physically and mentally.
 I felt like I had space to breathe again for the first time in years.